axibase/atsd/rule-engine/commands.md

 ## Overview

-The Command action executes pre-defined scripts on the ATSD server to complete advanced processing and integration tasks.
+Command actions execute pre-defined scripts on the ATSD server to complete advanced processing and integration tasks.

-Such tasks include running `bash` or Python scripts, or integrating with external systems using tools such as IBM [`itmcmd`](https://www.ibm.com/support/knowledgecenter/en/SSTFXA_6.2.1/com.ibm.itm.doc_6.2.1/itm_cmdref113.htm)/[`tacmd`](https://www.ibm.com/support/knowledgecenter/en/SS3JRN_7.2.0/com.ibm.itm.doc_6.2.2fp2/tacmd.htm) or [AWS CLI](https://aws.amazon.com/cli/).
+These tasks include running `bash` or Python scripts and integrating with external systems using tools such as IBM [`itmcmd`](https://www.ibm.com/support/knowledgecenter/en/SSTFXA_6.2.1/com.ibm.itm.doc_6.2.1/itm_cmdref113.htm)/[`tacmd`](https://www.ibm.com/support/knowledgecenter/en/SS3JRN_7.2.0/com.ibm.itm.doc_6.2.2fp2/tacmd.htm) or [AWS CLI](https://aws.amazon.com/cli/).

 ## Configuration

 ### Script File

-To configure a command action, create a script file in the `/opt/atsd/atsd/conf/script` directory with the `execute` permission granted to the `axibase` user.
+To configure a command action, create a script file in the `/opt/atsd/atsd/conf/script` directory.
+The `axibase` user has `execute` permission for this directory.

 The list of files is displayed in the **Script File** drop-down list on the **System Commands** tab.